Mike Love: Post-1990s

 Love's autobiography, Good Vibrations: My Life as a Beach Boy, was published on September 13, 2016.
 He wrote the book as a response to "many inaccuracies" that had he claimed were said about him over the decades.
 It was published one month before the release of Brian's autobiography, I Am Brian Wilson: A Memoir.
 When asked about the book's negative comments toward him, Love responded: "He's not in charge of his life, like I am mine.
 His every move is orchestrated and a lot of things he's purported to say, there's not tape of it."
 As of November 2016, Love claims that he has not read Brian's book.

 On November 17, 2017, Love released his second solo album Unleash the Love.
 On October 26, 2018, Love released his third solo album, Reason for the Season, featuring traditional and original Christmas music.
 Love's fourth album 12 Sides Of Summer was released on July 19, 2019.

-The album Mike Love Not War followed in 2023.
+In 2020, Love released the single "This Too Shall Pass", a song about the COVID-19 pandemic.
+The single features John Stamos on drums.
+All proceeds from the single were to be donated to Feeding America.
+In 2022, Love and Johnston were featured artists on LoCash's single "Beach Boys".
+The following year, Love released his fifth album, Mike Love Not War.
+Digital download links were included with the purchase of Beach Boys tickets.

+After Johnston quit the Beach Boys in March 2026, Love became the only official member to still tour with the band.
+Love began experiencing health issues, which led to the Beach Boys canceling or rescheduling concerts.
+Variety noted that Love was a "less robust presence on stage" when the group performed a series of concerts at the Hollywood Bowl in early July.
+On July 23, Love's Instagram account posted a message stating the Beach Boys would be taking time off from the road until September to "recharge".
+On September 23, Love canceled more tour dates, raising further concerns about his health.
+Dean Torrence had recently told Rolling Stone that Love was struggling with his health, but also said "he’s not going to stop until it’s really over".
+The Beach Boys are scheduled to resume touring in October.